arashabzd/pre-commit-nbconvert/README.md

 This pre-commit hook lets you:

-1. Store notebook reports into html/markdown format.
+1. Store notebook reports into html, markdown and pdf format.
 2. Clear outputs and delete empty cells from notebooks.

 This helps to remove notebook outputs from git repository while saving the output into accessible formats as reports.